1908–09 St Helens RLFC season

-The 1908–09 St Helens R.F.C. season was the club's 14th in the Northern Rugby Football Union, the 35th in their history.
+The 1908–09 season was St Helens' 14th in the Northern Rugby Football Union, the 35th in their history.
 The club finished 17th out of 27 in the NRFU Championship.
 In the Lancashire League that ran concurrent to the national championship, St Helens finished eighth.
 In the Challenge Cup, the club were knocked out in the first round by Halifax.